LoKI: Low-damage Knowledge Implanting of Large Language Models: Experiments

 \section{Experiments}

-In this section, we detail the experiments conducted to evaluate the effectiveness of the LoKI.
-We focus on two tasks: adapting models on the LB Reranker Dataset and the ToolACE Function-Calling Dataset.
-These publicly available datasets were specifically selected due to their demonstrated practical utility in real-world applications and their ability to simulate realistic PEFT demand scenarios.
-Each experiment assesses the capability of LoKI to mitigate catastrophic forgetting while acquiring task-specific performance.
+To evaluate our proposed method, we focus on adapting models to the following two datasets: \begin{enumerate} \item \textbf{ToolACE Function-Calling Dataset}~\cite{liu_toolace_2024}: This dataset contains 26,507 distinct APIs across various domains, designed to enhance the function-calling capabilities of LLMs.
+Consistent with the official model released by the dataset provider, we fine-tuned Llama3.1-8B-Instruct on this dataset.
+The details of the experiment setup can be found in Appendix D. \item \textbf{LB Reranker Dataset}~\cite{lb_reranker}: This multilingual dataset consists of 2.28 million query-text pairs annotated with fine-grained relevance scores on a 1-7 scale, designed for training NLP-based retrieval models.
+It has an official full parameter fine-tuning model based on Qwen2.5-0.5B-Instruct~\cite{qwen_qwen25_2025}; we utilized the same base model on this dataset.
+The experiment setup for this task can be found in Appendix E. \end{enumerate} These publicly available datasets were specifically selected due to their demonstrated practical utility in real-world applications and their ability to simulate realistic fine-tuning demand scenarios.
+Each experiment assesses the capability of LoKI to resist the CF phenomenon while acquiring task-specific performance.
 Notably, while our experiments involved only two model types, the proposed method is readily applicable to other model architectures.

-\begin{enumerate} \item \textbf{LB Reranker Dataset} \cite{lb_reranker}: This multilingual dataset consists of 2.28 million query-text pairs annotated with fine-grained relevance scores on a 1-7 scale, designed for training NLP-based retrieval models.
-It has an official full parameter fine-tuning model based on Qwen2.5-0.5B-Instruct \cite{qwen_qwen25_2025}; we utilized the same base model on this dataset.
-The experiment setup for this task can be found in Appendix D. \item \textbf{ToolACE Function-Calling Dataset} \cite{liu_toolace_2024}: This dataset contains 26,507 distinct APIs across various domains, designed to enhance the function-calling capabilities of LLMs.
-This richly diverse and rigorously validated dataset underpins state-of-the-art performance in function-calling benchmarks \cite{berkeley-function-calling-leaderboard}, even for 8B-parameter models.
-Consistent with the official model, we fine-tuned Llama3.1-8B-Instruct \cite{grattafiori_llama_2024} on this dataset.
-The details of the experiment setup can be found in Appendix E. \end{enumerate}